Greener Way to ‘Agro’ in Emerging Africa

 To curb this potential epidemic and not blanket Nigeria’s farms and fields with toxic chemicals, Contec Global Group, a technologically advanced, innovation-centric conglomerate and its subsidiary enterprise, Contec Agro, went to work.

 In short order, they developed and deployed a preventative, wholly organic bio-pesticide spray, ‘Fixit GA,’ which installs a built-in defense mechanism within the targeted tomato crops.
 Subsequently, those farmers that applied ‘Fixit GA’ yielded crops that were not affected by Tuta Absoluta.
 Those who didn’t faced an onslaught of larvae infesting like locusts.

 To proactively prevent such infestations, many farmers use chemical pesticides in the trees and in the soil, delivering only tragic outcomes; the airborne pesticides rain down into the soil and, over time, radiate toxicity and destroy the earth’s ability to host future harvests.
 Contec’s goal is to use oxygenized, enriched soil, organic in nature and bio-engineered to self-immunize the seeds and deter pest incursion.

 It’s a model that continues to see success.
 Nigeria is perhaps the best example of a vibrant African marketplace hosting unparalleled potential.
 Contec Global continues to introduce the practice of diversification and technological development, so as to meet the needs of a growing population.
 They do so in a way that does not provide just a ‘quick fix,’ but ensures that the next generation will have opportunities for sustainable growth.

-Contec Global’s goal is to promote their ecologically friendly portfolio.
+Contec Global’s goal is to promote its ecologically friendly portfolio.
 The latest challenge in their continued drive to foster next-generation solutions to improve diversification for the advancement of Pan-African societies.